TITLE 14: COMMERCE

 Section 527.30 Eligibility Determination

-a) Any taxpayer that is engaged in interstate or intrastate commerce for the purpose of manufacturing, processing, assembling, warehousing, or distributing products, conducting research and development, providing tourism services, or providing services in interstate commerce, office industries, or agricultural processing, but excluding retail, retail food, health, or professional services is an eligible business.
+a) Any Taxpayer that is engaged in interstate or intrastate commerce for the purpose of manufacturing, processing, assembling, warehousing, or distributing products, conducting research and development, providing tourism services, or providing services in interstate commerce, office industries, or agricultural processing, but excluding retail, retail food, health, or professional services is an eligible business.
+[35 ILCS 10/5-5]

-1) This does not prohibit a taxpayer from expanding its operations at another location in the State, provided that existing operations of a similar nature located within the State are not closed or substantially reduced within the last two years.
+1) This does not prohibit a Taxpayer from expanding its operations at another location in the State, provided that existing operations of a similar nature located within the State are not closed or substantially reduced within the last two years.
 For the purpose of this Section, "substantially reduced" means a reduction in employment of 33.33% or more.
+A Taxpayer may not enter into more than one Agreement with respect to a single address or location for the same period of time.
+This provision does not preclude the Applicant from entering into an additional Agreement after the expiration of an earlier Agreement to the extent the Taxpayer's application otherwise satisfies the terms and conditions of the Act and is approved by the Department.

-1) the applicant has multi-state location options and could reasonably and efficiently locate outside of the State; or
+1) evidencing that the Applicant has multi-state location options and could reasonably and efficiently locate outside of the State; or

-2) at least one other state is being considered for the project; or
+2) demonstrating that at least one other state is being considered for the Project.
+[35 ILCS 10/5-25]

-e) Identify a cost differential, using best available data, in the projected costs for the applicant's project compared to the costs in the competing state, including the impact of the competing state's incentive programs [35 ILCS 10/5-25], for example, by demonstrating:
+e) Identify a cost differential, using best available data, in the projected costs for the Applicant's Project compared to the costs in the competing state, including the impact of the competing state's incentive programs, for example, by demonstrating:

 1) specific costs of labor, utilities, taxes and other costs of an out-of-state site or the industry's cost structure in the competing region; or